FIND OUT MORE ABOUT VISION MECHANICAL

 FREQUENTLY ASKED QUESTIONS

 Yes we do!
-Vision offers HVAC maintenance plans for residential furnaces, commercial furnaces, residential air conditioning as well as commercial AC.
+Vision offers HVAC maintenance plans for residential equipment such as furnaces, A/C units, heat pumps, and more.
+We call this our VIP Agreement!
+We also service commercial clients with maintenance programs designed specifically for the size of property and amount of equipment in operation.
+You can find more information on our commercial services here.
 Maintenance plans are a great way to avoid costly repairs and ensure your system can reach its maximum lifespan.

 Estimates are free!
 We are transparent with our quotes, and aim to be crystal clear so that there are no surprises down the road.

-We serve Kelowna and the Okanagan, including communities such as West Kelowna, Peachland, Lake Country, Westbank, Myra, Summerland, Vernon, Penticton, Naramata and many others.
+We serve Kelowna including communities such as West Kelowna, Westbank, Winfield and Lake Country.
+Any outer areas do incur a travel charge such as Myra, Summerland, Vernon, Penticton, Naramata, Big White and many others.

 We do our best to get to your property ASAP.
 This depends on a number of factors, including:

 - Current demand & crew availability